themurtazanazir/themurtazanazir.github.io/docs/neural_networks/convolutional_neural_networks/convolutions.md

 5. **Impulse response$(h[n])$:** The output of a system when a delta function$(\delta [n])$ is give as input.

 The impulse response of a system defines the system.
-Different systems will have different impulse responces.
+Different systems will have different impulse responses.

 Now, how to obtain an output from a system for an input signal?
 We use what is called a Decomposition technique.